Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Iwai Orthopedic Medical Hospital, Edogawa-ku

-Iwai Orthopedic Medical Hospital is another hospital located in Tokyo’s Edogawa ward (Edogawa-ku).
+Iwai Orthopedic Medical Hospital is another hospital in Tokyo’s Edogawa ward (Edogawa-ku).
 As the name suggests, it specializes in orthopedics.
 Its medical services include Orthopedics, Rheumatology, Rehabilitation, Radiology, Internal medicine, Gastroenterology, Cardiovascular Medicine, and Anesthesiology.

 This hospital specializes in orthopedic surgeries, including spinal surgeries.

-Please note that though it is not a fully English-speaking hospital, they do accept patients who can’t speak Japanese.
+Please note that though it is not a fully English-speaking hospital, they accept patients who can’t speak Japanese.
 However, in most cases, their language support, including English, depends on interpreters and also on the support of interpretation devices.

 For patients who do not have Japanese-to-English interpreters, The Iwai Hospital offers to arrange the interpretation services at an additional cost.
 Therefore, you have a place to look forward to for any orthopedic medical issues, even if you speak only English.